 So now we have discussed the good and bad temperaments of vizslas.
 However, with a good training schedule and plan, it’s a totally doable thing.

 As we discussed before, vizslas are somewhat stubborn dog breeds.
-As they mature, it can be so hard to train them new traits.
+As they mature, it can be so hard to train their new traits.

 However, if you start the training since their puppyhood, it may be straightforward to turn vizslas into good guard dogs.
 But honestly, this is not going to happen overnight.
 It requires patience, time, perseverance.